-The complications lingered, their ebb even surfacing in Nancy’s work performance.
-That wasn’t good; the downward trend in her stats, Nancy told friends, was something that her supervisors at John Hancock would not hesitate to bring to her attention.
+The complications lingered, their ebb even surfacing in Nancy’s work performance, and as she told friends, any dip her stats would be something that her supervisors at John Hancock would not hesitate to bring to her attention.
 Even when she was with child.
 The fear compounded her stress.

 She could feel the baby growing in her, and yet, she noticed it moving less and less.
-The fear grew.
+The fear grew more.
 By November, her own symptoms would spiral into a list that included “episodes of physical pain, distress, headaches, insomnia, crying spells, nausea and increased nervousness.”
 That month, she took a medical leave of absence from John Hancock, seeking refuge at the Lanza family home in Kingston for the remaining five months of her term.
-She would weather the storm, but its intensity was such that Nancy decided she would never bear children again.
+She would weather the storm, but its intensity was such that she decided she could never bear children again.

-The day came, and Peter drove Nancy to the hospital, for a planned Cesarean section.
-There, she gave birth to her second son: Adam Peter Lanza.
+When the day came, Peter drove Nancy to the hospital for a planned Cesarean section, and she gave birth to her second son: Adam Peter Lanza.

 A local paper, the Exeter News-Letter, would run a photo of the newborn boy along with a birth announcement, one amongst a collection that recorded all of the children brought into the world at Exeter Hospital that year.
 Adam’s birth weight was listed at precisely eight pounds, and he appeared no different from the other babies in the maternity ward that day.
 His mother, relieved that the troubled pregnancy was finally over, brought him home to Kingston, a “healthy baby boy.”

-Soon, Nancy was soon rushing Adam back to the hospital, herself in a panic, telling the staff that her baby had stopped breathing.
-This turned out to be a false alarm: Adam woke back up, his breath returned, and the doctors recorded that it had likely been nothing more than a simple episode of apnea.
+Soon, Nancy was rushing Adam back to the hospital in a panic, telling the staff that her baby had stopped breathing.
+It turned out to be a false alarm; Adam woke back up, his breath returned, and the doctors recorded that it had likely been nothing more than a simple episode of apnea.
 This marked the first instance in Adam Lanza’s life when his parents were concerned for his health.
 He was eight days old.

 Kingston, New Hampshire

-Nancy had been at John Hancock for more than eight years by this point, and her plan was to go back to work after her maternity leave ended — dropping Adam off at daycare on her way to Hancock Tower, just as she had with her first son, Ryan, for the previous four years — but it didn’t work out that way; when Nancy had filed for her medical leave of absence late in 1991, she knew that the firm was planning to restructure her department.
-That meant cutting costs, which meant cutting jobs, but Nancy told family that her bosses had promised her she would still have her spot waiting for her when she was ready to come back.
+Nancy had been at John Hancock for more than six years by this point, and her plan was to go back to work after her maternity leave ended — dropping Adam off at daycare on her way to Hancock Tower, just as she had with her first son, Ryan.
+When she had filed for her medical leave late in 1991, she knew that the firm was planning to restructure her department; that meant cutting costs, which meant cutting jobs, but Nancy told family that her bosses had promised her she would still have her spot waiting for her when she was ready to come back.

-Then, one day, the Lanza family’s mailbox on Depot Road had its red flag raised, and a letter from John Hancock Mutual Life Insurance was inside, bearing the bad news: Nancy had been laid off, after all.
+Then, one day, there was a letter in mailbox on Depot Road from John Hancock Mutual Life Insurance, bearing the bad news: Nancy had been laid off, after all.

 She was deeply offended, taking it as both a personal betrayal and a professional slight.
-But then again, the Lanzas had been overdue to shift to the “long-term” phase of their plans already.
+But then again, the Lanzas had been overdue to shift to the “long-term” phase of their plans for years.
 As Nancy would later write of this juncture in her family’s history, “it was a decision that I made to take more responsibility for the house and the children, and to allow [Peter] to concentrate on his career.”
 But the knife twisted all the same; her bosses had cited her sinking job performance in the dismissal, and so Nancy felt that in a way, she was being faulted for the suffering she had endured while bearing Adam into the world.
-She made up her mind not to let the firing go unanswered… but she filed that grievance away, off in a corner of her mind, to deal with later.
+She made up her mind not to let the firing go unanswered… but her response would have to wait.
 She had more immediate concerns, at home.

-New Hampshire’s “early intervention” system — intended to spot any developmental issues in young children — includes a phase of “transition planning” when a child is between 27 and 32 months, to determine if preschool special education would be needed as part of preparation for the child entering the public school system.
-In early 1995, as this window of time was about to close for Adam, someone contacted the state, and an evaluation was scheduled.
+New Hampshire’s “early intervention” system — intended to spot any developmental issues in young children — includes a phase of “transition planning” when a child is between 27 and 32 months, to determine if preschool special education was needed to prepare the child for entering the public school system.
+In early 1995, as this window of time was about to close for Nancy’s young son, someone contacted the state, and an evaluation was scheduled.

-Most likely, it was a pediatrician that wrote the referral; he or she was the first doctor to regularly evaluate Adam Lanza, and they recorded that the toddler presented with “several developmental challenges,” the foremost being his significant speech and language delays.
+Most likely, it was a pediatrician that wrote the referral; he or she was the first doctor to regularly evaluate Adam, and they recorded that the toddler presented with “several developmental challenges,” the foremost being his significant speech and language delays.
 The doctor had concerns about Adam’s physical movements as well, noting repetitive behaviors, as well as both fine and gross “motor difficulties.”
-The good news was, it should all be treatable.
+The good news, all looked treatable.

-Nancy brought Adam in for the state’s “birth to three” assessment.
-This was a necessary step, in order to qualify for the supports that the state could offer toward his development.
+Nancy brought Adam in for the state’s “birth to three” assessment, which would determine the level of supports the state would approve toward his development.
 During the testing session, the state’s evaluators made note that they could not understand any of Adam’s speech at all; they needed his mother to act as interpreter.
 However, there were positive signs noted as well, as they observed that two-year-old Adam demonstrated “a good attention span,” coupled with “creative play skills.”
-They confirmed that he could follow verbal direction, but they also noticed some motor difficulties as he was completing the physical tasks laid out before him.
-The conclusions the doctors drew from this evaluation would echo those from Adam’s pediatrician, and expand on them — the evaluators wrote that Adam, when entering preschool, “fell well below expectations in social-personal development,” and presented with “significantly delayed development of articulation and expressive language skills.”
+The conclusions the doctors drew from this evaluation would echo those from Adam’s pediatrician, and expand on them — that the child, as he was entering preschool, “fell well below expectations in social-personal development,” and presented with “significantly delayed development of articulation and expressive language skills.”

 It is not always easy for a parent to accept that their child has a learning disability.
 To the family or student impacted, the stigma can make it feel as though a weakness has been exposed.
 In fact, the very New Hampshire government organisation that managed Adam’s transition to public schooling in 1995 also underwent a name change that same year; they switched from “Family Centered Early Intervention” to “Family-Centered Early Supports and Services,” with the state explaining in a statement that the change “came about as a result of a group of parents talking to their legislators about the negative connotation associated with the term ‘Early Intervention,’ as the term implied that they and their children needed to have their lives intervened with simply because the children had developmental issues.”

 Indeed, as would have been explained to Nancy at the time, Adam’s having qualified for special education supports merely meant that her son’s development was atypical.
 He had different needs than other children, and it was best that his learning curriculum be tailored accordingly.
-In Adam’s case, given his specific developmental delays, his evaluators prescribed regular speech supports and occupational therapy sessions.
+Adam’s evaluators prescribed him regular speech supports, and occupational therapy sessions.
 Beyond this, their only recommendation was for Adam to begin regular preschool attendance, in order to “stimulate development in all domains.”

 Nancy took Adam to a preschool in Kingston for the next two years.
-Initially, he received speech therapy that was geared almost exclusively toward improving his articulation: strengthening the mechanics of forming recognizable words; as the “Planning and Placement Team” (PPT) saw it, Adam was sending out scrambled messages.
-It was their task to unscramble them.
+Initially, his speech therapy was geared almost exclusively toward improving articulation: strengthening his mechanics in forming recognizable words.
+As the “Planning and Placement Team” (PPT) saw it, Adam was sending out scrambled messages.
+Their task was to unscramble them.

 At the same time, the preschool reported that Adam “appeared to be beginning to understand that others could not understand him.”
 Until this point, the child apparently thought that the words he was using were not just his own.
 As a result of this shortfall, part of his speech therapy was meant to teach him “strategies” to help “compensate for the limited intelligibility of his speech when talking with unfamiliar listeners,” with the hope that he would start speaking to someone, anyone, beyond his mother.
 But reports from his preschool over the months that followed indicate that Adam instead fell back on a more simple strategy: when he realized that he was talking differently than everyone else, he stopped talking altogether.
 The signals from his interior world, scrambled before, suddenly went silent.

-According to doctors who would review Adam’s pediatric records in later years, his retreating into muteness should have been recognized as a delay in the development of his expressive language — a facet which is distinct from articulation.
+According to doctors who would review Adam’s pediatric records in later years, his retreat into muteness should have been recognized as a delay in the development of his expressive language — a facet which is distinct from articulation.
 It is the ability to demonstrate “communicative intent,” i.e. the will to communicate.
-Yet, despite this branching in his development, it appears that his education plan continued unchanged, still focusing on improving his ability to properly articulate words.
-The underlying problem was left largely unaddressed: that whatever was inside Adam, it no longer wanted to come out.
+Yet, despite this branching in his development, it appears that his education plan continued unchanged, still focusing on improving his articulation.
+The underlying problem was left largely unaddressed: that whatever was inside, it no longer wanted to come out.

 Texas State Capitol Building — Austin, Texas